TabsFechner/Yr4_FanAssignment/README.md

   - Switch 0 and switch 1 are used to change the mode of operation.

-        - If switch 1 is raised, the system will be in temperature mode.
+        - If switch 1 is raised, the system will be in temperature mode, which is not implemented yet.
         - With switch 1 low, you can toggle between closed loop and open loop control using switch 0.

   - Key 0 is used to turn off the system.